MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mariadb-to-azure.md

 - Similar to Azure SQL, Azure Database for MariaDB allows for [firewall rules](https://docs.microsoft.com/azure/mariadb/concepts-firewall-rules).
 - Azure Database for MariaDB can be used with [Azure Virtual Network](https://docs.microsoft.com/azure/mariadb/concepts-data-access-security-vnet) to prevent the instance from being publicly accessible
 - Azure Database for MariaDB has the required compliance and privacy certifications that Contoso must meet for their auditors.
-- Report and app processing performance will be enhanced by using read replicas.
+- Report and application processing performance will be enhanced by using read replicas.
 - Ability to expose the service to internal network traffic only (no-public access) using [Private Link](https://docs.microsoft.com/azure/mariadb/concepts-data-access-security-private-link).
 - They chose not to move to Azure Database for MySQL as they're looking at potentially using the MariaDB ColumnStore and GraphDBMS database model in the future.
-- The [bandwidth and latency](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways) from the app to the database will be sufficient enough based on the chosen gateway (either ExpressRoute or Site-to-Site VPN).
+- The [bandwidth and latency](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways) from the application to the database will be sufficient enough based on the chosen gateway (either ExpressRoute or Site-to-Site VPN).

 ### Solution review